 Yellow and green split peas, beans, chickpeas, and lentils belong to the legume family and they are the edible seeds of legume plants.
 We all know that beans are healthy because they contain fiber and antioxidants and they are an excellent source of non-animal, fat-free protein.
 Now, all you have to do is make my Greek fava so you can taste its amazing flavor and texture.

-In my mind, fava is probably the Greek answer to the Italian polenta.
 Please, don’t take my words the wrong way because I love a good homemade polenta (not the pre-processed kind) but, to tell you the truth, I find 40 minutes of constant stirring too tiring for a midweek meal.
-On the contrary, fava is a fuss-free dish: boil the split peas with veggies for half an hour and keep an eye for the last 10 minutes so that you get the desired consistency.
+On the contrary, fava is a fuss-free dish: simmer the split peas with veggies for half an hour and keep an eye on the last 10 minutes so that you get the desired consistency.
 That’s about it!

 THE PARSLEY PESTO

-Things are going rather well so far but why not take this pan-seared shrimp recipe to the next level?
 Because fava is an excellent pairing with lemon and parsley.
-Do you get my drift?
-That’s how the simplest and tastier parsley pesto was born.
-It’s the perfect spring pesto and an excellent alternative (WAY cheaper too) for the traditional basil pesto.
-Don’t skip this pesto.
-It literally takes less than 5 minutes to make and above all, it bursts with flavor.
+That's how the simplest and tastier parsley pesto was born.
+It’s the perfect spring pesto and an excellent alternative to the traditional basil pesto (WAY cheaper too).
+Don’t skip this parsley pesto.
+It literally takes less than 5 minutes to assemble and above all, it bursts with exquisite flavor.

-READY!
+MY PAN-SEARED SHRIMP IS READY!
 NOW, WHAT?

 Mediterranean Pan-Seared Shrimp with Split Pea Puree and Parsley Pesto